RhetTbull/osxphotos/README.md

                                   output directory in the form
                                   '{name,DEFAULT}'.
 See below for additional
                                   details on templating system.
+  --no-extended-attributes        Don't copy extended attributes when
+                                  exporting.
+You only need this if exporting to a filesystem that doesn't support Mac OS extended attributes.
+Only use this if you get an error while exporting.
   -h, --help                      Show this message and exit.

 **Templating System**